asymmetryfinance/afeth/README.md

 ### AfEth

-- When minting, afEth purchases each underlying strategy token (safEth & votium) according to [ratio](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L12).
+- When minting, afEth purchases each underlying strategy token (safEth & votium strategy) according to [ratio](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L12).

-- [depositRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L306C14-L306C23) is used by the votium strategy (or anyone) upon claiming rewards to make the afEth price go up by distributing funds into both strategies according to ratio.
+- [depositRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L306C14-L306C23) is called by the votium strategy upon claiming rewards to make the afEth price go up by distributing funds into both strategies according to ratio.

-- `requestWithdraw()` must be called before withdrawing and will calculate how much time must pass before `withdraw()` can be called
+- `requestWithdraw()` is called to calculate how much time is required to unlock all underlying vote locked convex before the user can call `withdraw()`.

 ### A note about varying unlock times